...

 What is a CRM?

-A customer relationship management system constitutes integrated software centrally storing customer and prospect data to enhance experiences and maximize lifetime value through relationship-building across devices.
+A customer relationship management system is an integrated software that centrally stores customer and prospect data to enhance experiences and maximize lifetime value through relationship-building across devices.

 Robust CRM platforms optimize processes company-wide, including: